Preferences

 • SECURE — no known dangerous calls or taint paths.

-These generators form an eight-element lattice.
-IDEAL means all three are satisfied, but the single-generator states are intentionally incomparable: SIMPLE is not inherently better than SECURE or COMPOSABLE.
+These generators form a sixteen-element lattice.
+IDEAL means all four are satisfied, but the single-generator states are intentionally incomparable: SIMPLE is not inherently better than SECURE, COMPOSABLE, or NAVIGABLE.
 A preference ranking makes that tradeoff explicit.

 What Preferences Do

-This means: first try to satisfy all three generators.
+This means: first try to satisfy all four generators.
 If that stalls, prefer the best result that preserves COMPOSABLE and SECURE before spending more effort on SIMPLE.

-Topos turns the ranking into a total order over lattice verdicts by weighting the ranked generators 4 / 2 / 1.
+Topos turns the ranking into a total order over lattice verdicts by weighting the ranked generators 8 / 4 / 2 / 1 — each weight exceeds all the lower ones combined, making the order strictly lexicographic.
 With:

 Verdict